ajschumacher/.emacs.d/README.md

 ### Setup

 (The order is not always strict.)
 (And there are multiple versions now.)
+(Most recent run-through at bottom.)

  * Install `git`
      * Run `ssh-keygen`